Google Ads Keyword Match Types Explained (With Examples)

 Example Keyword:

-Google shows your ad for related searches, even if the exact words are not used.
+Google displays your advertisement on related searches, even in the case, the specific words are not entered.

 How Broad Match Works